bitovi/bitops/docs/index.md

 </div>
 ---------------------

-BitOps is a way to describe the infrastructure and things deployed onto that infrastructure for multiple environments in a single place called an [Operations Repo](operations-repo-structure.md).
+BitOps is a tool to describe an infrastructure and configurations deployed onto that infrastructure for multiple environments in a single place called an [Operations Repo](operations-repo-structure.md).

 ---------------------